postgres/pgcommitfest/README.md

 ./manage.py dumpdata auth  --format=json --indent=4 --exclude=auth.permission > pgcommitfest/commitfest/fixtures/auth_data.json
 ./manage.py dumpdata commitfest  --format=json --indent=4 > pgcommitfest/commitfest/fixtures/commitfest_data.json
 ```

-Note that at present, we exclude the MailThread model because it leads to a recursion error.
-In general, working with the mailing list is a bit delicate because we're also mocking the archives server,
-so if you need to dump or load mailing thread data, you may run into errors that require manual adjustments.

 If you want to reload data from dump file, you can run `drop owned by postgres;` in the `pgcommitfest` database first.